A Reiki Circle Step-by-Step Guide: Starting a Healing Circle

 3. Clear the Space

-It’s important to keep the energy flowing, and to make the space sacred.
+It’s important to keep the energy flowing and to make the space sacred.
 Have both rose water and sage to smudge.
-Rose water is usually not as offensive an aroma as sage and can quickly be sprayed in and around the group.
-Chimes, bells and ting-shaws (Tibetan cymbals used to mark the beginning/ending of a ritual) are sound instruments that also can be used at the end of each session, to mark the closing as well as to gently cleanse the space.
+Rosewater is usually not as offensive an aroma as sage and can quickly be sprayed in and around the group.
+Chimes, bells, and ting-shaws (Tibetan cymbals used to mark the beginning/ending of a ritual) are sound instruments that can be used at the end of each session.
+These sounds not only mark the closing but also gently cleanse the space.

 4. Set Boundaries and Expectations

-Setting healthy boundaries for the circle creates optimum healing space.
-Make sure everyone is aware of what will go on, and what the other healers will perform ahead of time so there aren’t any awkward or uncomfortable surprises on noise level, varied practices, and so forth.
-You may want to create a guideline, website, or Facebook group so that everyone is on the same page.
+Setting healthy boundaries for the circle creates an optimum healing space.
+Make sure everyone is aware of what will go on, and what the other healers will perform ahead of time so there aren’t any awkward or uncomfortable surprises.
+You may want to create guidelines, a website, or a Facebook group so that everyone is on the same page.

 5. Let the World Know

 There are a lot of ways to get the word out.
 You can make flyers and put them at the corner metaphysical bookstore or other alternative shops.
 Send a press release to the local paper and explain your healing intentions.
-Use Reiki networking Web sites.
+Use Reiki networking websites, who knows maybe you’ll get a response from a local reiki master.
 CraigsList allows you to post events for free.
-Start a Facebook group and encourage your members to share.
+Start a Facebook group and encourage your members to share and RSVP.

 6. Stay in Close Communication